-After years of outdoor adventures we’ve developed the essential camping packing list, updated for 2019 with a camping checklist PDF!
+After years of outdoor adventures we’ve developed the essential camping packing list – updated for 2020!

 Camping can be one of the greatest experiences in the world… if you have the right packing list.
 If you haven’t then it can be a nightmare.
 It takes time to learn all the things you really need and all the things you really don’t but after years of camping trial and error, we’ve got it perfectly.

 We use this camping checklist for wild camping, hiking, cycling, backpacking or road-trippin’, basically, if it’s an outdoor adventure it’s fit for the job.
 It got us through our Three Peaks by Bike Challenge and it’s currently working a treat on our England to India cycle tour!